kitcarson88/ionic-augmented-reality/README.md

 Actually it includes an english (en.json) and an italian (it.json) translation files.
 Globalization ionic-native wrapper let the app to switch from a language to another accordingly to the in use language on device.
 English language is used as default, and italian one used only when available and setted as main language.
 Translation settings are stored in src/app/i18n.constants.ts and used in initialization phase in src/app/app.component.ts; the translation module is loaded per page lazily instead.

+### AR logics
+Augmented Reality logics consist of many actions executed only when a previous one ends.
+Once again redux comes in our help with redux-saga package, let it to manage the greater part of the algorithm.
+These sagas actions are implemented in src/store/sagas.ts file.
+All calculations are contained in src/util/utils.ts file in a AugmentedRealityUtils class.

+### Css styles
+Ionic 4 apps are based on a webview interface styled with Cascade Style Sheet language files.

+The app includes a src/styles folder containing the main style used in the app:
+- _layout.scss file contains main layout rules of common components used in the whole app
+- _override-ionic.scss file contains some rules to reset some default rules of ionic components
+- _responsive.scss and _mixins.scss files declare some useful styles to manage the app responsiveness and some style common use cases
+- _variables.scss, _colors.scss and _fonts.scss declare some general variables and variables related to colors and fonts commonly used in whole app.

+All other page dependent styles are declared per page in their own scss files.